 The tuition awards will not apply to repeated courses, zero credit classes or any fees associated with the student account.
 In addition, major classes offered by another college within NSU may not receive the awards below.
-Students should consult with their academic advisor regarding awards for non-HCBE courses.
+Students should consult with their academic advisor to identify non-HCBE courses within their curriculum.
 NSU employees that receive 100% tuition waiver are not eligible to receive awards.
 The award amount will change each year based upon published tuition rates.